DAILY LIFE IN PREHISTORIC TIMES

 In 15,000 BC people were still living in caves but they made much more sophisticated tools of bone and stone.
 They also made clothes from animal skins and they made 'jewelry' of animal teeth and shells.
 These early people hunted animals like horse, deer and wild cattle.

-In those days England was covered in tundra but about 8,500 BC the climate grew much warmer.
+In those days what is now England was covered in tundra but about 8,500 BC the climate grew much warmer.
 Forests spread across England.
-At the same time England was cut off from Europe.
+At the same time Britain was cut off from Europe.

-About 7,500 BC a group of humans lived at Star Carr in Yorkshire.
+About 7,500 BC a group of humans lived at Star Carr in what is now Yorkshire.
 They were hunter-gatherers.
 They hunted deer, wild cattle, pigs and elk.
 They also ate birds, fish and shellfish.
 By this time humans had also domesticated dogs.
 They may also have made boats.

 Early Farmers in England